-

 - Remote Monitoring – this is for patients who don't require face to face visits and can be monitored remotely using technology provided to them.

-All patients referred to the Frailty hub will go through the AAU hub navigator single point of access and follow the agreed pathways/criteria.
+All patients referred to the Acute Frailty Unit will go through the AAU hub navigator single point of access and follow the agreed pathways/criteria.
+Patients will receive a comprehensive geriatric assessment and input from the full MDT to support them to return home as quickly as possible.

 The frailty team work alongside the AAU team and the ED team to proactively transfer patients from ED who are deemed appropriate.

-- The Frailty hub runs Monday-Friday 8:00-17:00 for patients ≥ 65 years old.
+- The Acute Frailty Unit runs Monday-Friday 8:00-17:00 for patients ≥ 65 years old.

 Eligibility Criteria